N Force

 N Force was a small New Zealand Army unit of infantry and artillery that garrisoned the Australian territory of Norfolk Island between October 1942 and February 1944, during the Second World War.
 The island was considered strategically important due to the cable station there that linked Australia and New Zealand.
 N Force was formed by detaching units from the 3rd New Zealand Division.
-An airfield was also constructed that was manned by Royal New Zealand Air Force (RNZAF) personnel.
+An airfield was also constructed for use by Royal New Zealand Air Force (RNZAF) personnel.

 At its peak in October 1942, N Force consisted of 1,488 New Zealanders under the command of Lieutenant-Colonel J. W. Barry.
 At this time N-Force consisted of: